Yohanna/LuhnCalculator/README.md

 License
 =============

-This source code is released under the Affero GPL License.
+The source code is released under the Affero GPL License.